.:WHY DID THE JEHOVAH’S WITNESSES STOP BEING MY FRIENDS WHEN I STOPPED STUDYING WITH THEM?

 “I have been studying the Bible with Jehovah’s Witnesses.
 When I found your website, I discovered that some of the beliefs that the Jehovah’s Witnesses have been teaching me are not accurate according to the Bible.
 I am confused and I really want to know what the Bible says.
 How can I find someone to meet with me and teach me how to study the Bible accurately?”

 We appreciate your desire to know what the Bible says about how to know God and live a life that is pleasing to Him.
-Since our ministry is small and does not have enough staff to meet with you one-on-one, we recommend the ministry of The Navigators.
-They specialize in meeting people one-on-one to do home bible studies, and they have many staff and resources to help you learn how to study the Bible on your own.
-Here are a couple of links to their website that will help you:
+Since our ministry is small and does not have enough staff to meet with you one-on-one, we recommend the ministry of The Navigators as well as the ministry of Bible Study Fellowship.
+They specialize in meeting people one-on-one to do home bible studies or meeting in small groups at local public places, and they have many staff and resources to help you learn how to study the Bible on your own.
+Here are a few of links to their websites that will help you:

 STUDY THE BIBLE WITH A NAVIGATOR STAFF PERSON - Click on this map to find a Navigator staff person in your area to contact for a free home bible study. (www.navigators.org)